 The Degree Progress Audit (DARS) is used for verification of university, program, and minor credits.
 The report is available on RAMweb and provides a real-time, accurate summary of how coursework applies to graduation requirements.
 This tool is used for advising as well as for final certification of degree completion.
 Students are strongly encouraged to use DARS to track their progress.

 Final responsibility for fulfilling requirements of the University and the department of Journalism and Media Communication rests with students.
 To this end, students must familiarize themselves with the information here and in the General Catalog, and keep complete and accurate records of the courses taken and credits received toward fulfilling university and departmental requirements.
-A variety of tools are available to assist with this, including the department check sheet and advising supplement, DARS, and other resources on RAMweb.
+A variety of tools are available to assist with this, including the department check sheet, DARS, and other resources on RAMweb.
 Neither students nor faculty advisers may make changes in the designated coursework without department approval.
 Since the curriculum was designed by the faculty and endorsed at various university levels, such changes are rarely approved.